 Entering into force in April, 12th, 2014 in Georgia, UN convention on the rights of persons with disabilities facilitated the processes of realization rights and opportunities of persons with disabilities.

 Important step forward was fundamental reform of the ,,system of the legal capacity”, it started two years ago and is ongoing.
 Amendments were affected to the Civil Code of Georgia and 67 other respective laws.
-Before of the reform, a person with mental and psycho-soical impairments, to whom the court conferred a status of incapable person based on the diagnosis, was deprived off all civil rights and these rights were transferred to his/her guardian.
+Before the reform, a person with mental and psycho-social impairments, to whom the court conferred a status of incapable person based on the diagnosis, was deprived off all civil rights and these rights were transferred to his/her guardian.

 As a result of the reform, instead of a legally incapable person, a new concept of “a person with psychosocial needs” (recipient of support) was introduced to the Civil Code of Georgia.